cps-org/cps/schema.rst

 :Applies To: |package|
 :Required: No

-Specifies the configurations that are available.
+Specifies the configurations that are preferred.
 See `Package Configurations`_ for a description of how configurations are used.